charts

 • Do not count slow torrents in these limits: Enabled.

-• When total seeding time reaches: 1440 minutes.
+• When total seeding time reaches: 1440 minutes (the higher the better for other peers).

 • then: Pause torrent.